My next post for the Dollar Store Dungeons project is a three-for-one. Three items that, once I saw them, I knew I’d need to use together.

 The next part of this mini-project: a basic selection of five brushes, with very low-quality bristles.
-But still, they work well enough to dabbing on gooey paint, which is all I need them for.
+But still, they work well enough for dabbing on gooey paint, which is all I need them for.

 What do I intend to use these paints and brushes for?
 Well, probably not for painting minis, at least not anytime soon.
 I actually have a large box of 11th-century Normans that I inherited, and I do dream of painting those up someday.
 These paints are not right for that job, however; there’s nothing metallic in the lot, and I get the impression that trying to mix a decent variety of colors would be far more trouble than it’s worth.
 I suppose I could use these paints for touching up (or perhaps roughing up) some of my Lego minifigs, but that seems mostly unnecessary.